If It Happened Onchain, Did It Happen In Real Life?

 Onchain is Not Real Life… When the Stakes Are High.

-If it can’t withstand physical disagreement, then it didn’t happen in real life.
+If it can’t withstand physical disagreement, then it didn’t happen in real life, and it doesn't belong to you.

 “Guys with guns can’t undo an Ethereum transaction, do you even know how crypto works?”